 Each partition becomes a logical disk, representing a chunk of the physical disk.
 That allows the operating system — and you — to manage files and data separate from other parts of the drive.
 Hard drives have to be partitioned and formatted before you can store data on them, but there are many other benefits to having a multi-partition scheme.

-Regardless of what OS you’re using, setting up partitions and formatting must be done.
+Regardless of what OS you’re using, you must set up the partitions and formatting.
 You can’t write data to a blank drive.
 The OS needs a volume with a file system to write and store data.
-The partition is the volume and formatting creates the file system.
+The partition is the volume, and formatting creates the file system.

 The process varies depending on the OS.
-Usually, operating systems are set up with multiple partitions, and they can be formatted in several ways.
-For instance, when installing Windows, one partition will be created for the OS to reside in and another for recovery.
+Usually, operating systems are set up with multiple partitions, and you can create and format hard disk partitions in several ways.
+For instance, when installing Windows, one partition will be created for the OS to reside in and another partition will be for recovery.

 Reasons to Partition

-Because partitions are treated as separate drives, they can be encrypted.
-That means you get greater control over encrypting a hard drive because you can encrypt on a per-partition basis.
+Because partitions are treated as separate drives, you can encrypt them.
+That means you gain greater control over encrypting a hard drive because you can encrypt on a per-partition basis.
 Encrypting a whole drive is fine, it’s just that partitioning grants you more options.
 Read our how to encrypt your hard drive guide for more details on this process.

 While the scope of this guide is limited to basic partitioning, you can do more advanced partitioning with specialized software.
-If you intend to run a dual boot setup, for example, partition software gives you greater control over your partitions.
+For example, if you intend to run a dual boot setup, partition software gives you greater control over your partition management.

 How to Partition a Hard Drive in Windows

-Partitioning in Windows is done through the disk management tool, which is a disk utility included with every version of the OS.
+Partitioning a hard drive in Windows is done through the disk management tool, which is a disk utility included with every version of the OS.
 The following steps assume the use of Windows 10, but are equally applicable to Windows 7 and 8.1.
-If you’re unsure which you have, you can check here.
+If you’re unsure of which you have, you can check here.
 The process doesn’t change much.

-Step 2: Once open, you may receive an “initialize disk” prompt in a separate window.
+Step 2: Once you have disk management open, you may receive an “initialize disk” prompt in a separate window.
 There, you’ll be asked to specify a partition style.
 Don’t worry if you don’t see the message, just continue to the next step.